 Luckily, you can get in your exercise while staying safe by following a few essential tips.

-How to Stay Safe When Walking around Cars in Kennewick
+How to Stay Safe When Walking around Cars

 Whether you are walking on the sidewalk, street, or an unpaved roadway, consider the following rules for walking – especially when walking around cars.